Critical rare earth elements

 The property, discovered in 1993 during a follow-up of regional geochemical lake sediment anomalies, totals 118 mining titles and covers 6,278 hectares.
 It is located about 10 kilometres north of Lac Manitou and 125 km northeast of the port city of Sept-Îles, in the Côte-Nord administrative district of northeastern Quebec.

-Exploration work, including core drilling, carried out by Focus and SOQUEM on the property in 2011 and 2012 showed the dominant REE minerals are neodymium (Nd) and yttrium (Y) (Note: Strictly not a REE, yttrium is included in the suite of REE as its chemical properties and uses resemble those of heavy rare earths), both of which are included in the list of critical rare earth elements sought by industry as defined by the U.S. Geological Survey.
+Exploration work, including core drilling, carried out by Focus and SOQUEM on the property in 2011 and 2012 showed the dominant REE minerals are neodymium (Nd) and yttrium (Y) (Note: Strictly not a REE, yttrium is included in the suite of REE as its chemical properties and uses resemble those of heavy rare earths).
+Both of these minerals are included in the list of critical rare earth elements sought by industry as defined by the U.S. Geological Survey.